jsdotlua/jest-lua/docs/docs/Configuration.md

 Default: `{}`

-A list of snapshot serializers Jest Roblox should use for snapshot testing.
+A list of snapshot serializers Jest Lua should use for snapshot testing.

-Jest Roblox has default serializers for built-in Lua types, Roblox types and Instances, and React Roblox elements.
+Jest Lua has default serializers for built-in Lua types, Roblox types and Instances, and React Roblox elements.

 ```lua title="customSerializer.lua"
 local function serialize(val, config, indentation, depth, refs, printer)